Norbert M. Samuelson: Community service

-Personal
+Personal life

 Samuelson was married to Eileen Levinson from 1957 to 1996.
 They had two children: Jeffrey (1962-2004) and Miriam (b.
 1969).

-Samuelson married Hava Tirosh-Rothschild in 1997, whereupon she changed her name to Hava Tirosh-Samuelson.
-Tirosh-Samuelson (born 1950, Kibbutz Afikim, Israel), is Director of Jewish Studies, Regents Professor of History, and Irving and Miriam Lowe Professor of Modern Judaism at Arizona State University.
-The Samuelsons co-founded the Judaism, Science and Medicine Group in ASU's Jewish Studies Department in 2008 and occasionally appear on the same conference programs.
-In 2006 the couple summarized their joint positions on transhumanism in an article in Milestones, published by the John Templeton Foundation.
-They divorced, and Samuelson married Jewish historian Amy Hill Shevitz in 2013.
+Samuelson married Hava Tirosh-Rothschild in 1997; she changed her name to Hava Tirosh-Samuelson.
+Tirosh-Samuelson (b.
+1950, Kibbutz Afikim, Israel), is Director of Jewish Studies, Regents Professor of History, and Irving and Miriam Lowe Professor of Modern Judaism at Arizona State University.
+The Samuelsons co-founded the Judaism, Science and Medicine Group in ASU's Jewish Studies Department in 2008 and occasionally appeared in the same conference programs.
+In 2006, the couple summarized their joint positions on transhumanism in an article in Milestones, published by the John Templeton Foundation.

+Samuelson and Tirosh divorced, after which Samuelson married Jewish historian Amy Hill Shevitz in 2013.
+Samuelson died in his birthplace of Chicago, Illinois on 9 May 2022, at the age of 86.